-Video streaming has evolved into a two-way communication between broadcaster and audience and live streaming takes full advantage of this development.
+Video streaming has evolved into a two-way communication between broadcaster and audience.
+Live streaming makes the most out of this and takes full advantage of this development.

-Just as TV broadcasted informational, entertaining, and accessible content, live streaming does the same thing but with added value of more options and more ways to interact with an audience.
+Just as TV broadcasted informational, entertaining, and accessible content, live streaming does the same thin.
+However, it has added value of more options and more ways to interact with an audience.

 The real-time interaction you can get between yourself (or a presenter if you’re a brand) and your audience brings them closer to you which becomes a great channel of communication.
 You can both ask questions and give answers and this back and forth will create a sense of community which you will both be associated with.